konfuzio-ai/konfuzio-sdk/docs/sdk/examples/tokenizers/index.md

 #### Computer Vision Approach

 With the computer vision approach, we can create Labels, identify figures, tables, lists, texts, and titles, thereby giving us a comprehensive understanding of the Document's structure.
-The opportunity to apply machine learning in the segmentation process allows us to push the boundaries of what's possible in document analysis.

-Using the computer vision approach might require more processing power and might be slower compared to the line_distance approach, but the significant leap in the quality and comprehensiveness of the output makes it a powerful tool for any organization that values precision and quality.
+Using the computer vision approach might require more processing power and might be slower compared to the line_distance approach, but the significant leap in the comprehensiveness of the output makes it a powerful tool.

 ##### Parameters for Computer Vision Approach